the-cocktail/tools/README.md

   * [rails_panel](https://github.com/dejan/rails_panel) - Chrome extension for Rails development
   * [awesome_print](https://github.com/awesome-print/awesome_print) - Pretty print your Ruby objects with style -- in full color and with proper indentation
   * [shoryuken](https://github.com/phstc/shoryuken) - A super efficient AWS SQS thread based message processor for Ruby
+  * [Better Errors](https://github.com/charliesome/better_errors) - Better Errors replaces the standard Rails error page with a much better and more useful error page.
+It is also usable outside of Rails in any Rack app as Rack middleware.
+  * [Pry](http://pryrepl.org/) - An IRB alternative and runtime developer console
+  * [MailCatcher](https://mailcatcher.me/) - MailCatcher runs a super simple SMTP server which catches any message sent to it to display in a web interface.
+Run mailcatcher, set your favourite app to deliver to smtp://127.0.0.1:1025 instead of your default SMTP server, then check out http://127.0.0.1:1080 to see the mail that's arrived so far.
+  * [Sidekiq](http://sidekiq.org/) - Simple, efficient background processing for Ruby.

 ## Ruby Web Frameworks
   * [rails](http://rubyonrails.org/)